Boat Rocker Studios: History

-On March 24, 2025, Blue Ant Media (which shares Fairfax as an investor) announced its intent to acquire portions of Boat Rocker Media as part of a reverse takeover; Blue Ant would acquire Insight Productions, Jam Filled Entertainment, Proper Television, and the current Boat Rocker corporate entity, which was renamed Blue Ant Media Corporation and has 26.5% of its stock held by Boat Rocker's shareholders.
-The remainder of Boat Rocker (including Boat Rocker Studios and its brand licensing divisions) was sold in a management buyout for $18 million, becoming a private company led by Boat Rocker's lead executive team.
-The transactions were both completed on August 1, 2025.
+On March 24, 2025, Blue Ant Media (which shares Fairfax as an investor) announced its intent to acquire Insight Productions, Jam Filled Entertainment, and Proper Television from Boat Rocker to expand its unscripted and children's divisions.
+The deal was structured as a reverse takeover, with Boat Rocker Media renamed Blue Ant Media Corporation, and Boat Rocker shareholders holding a 26.5% stake in the company.
+The remainder of Boat Rocker Media's assets were sold to its management for $18 million via IDJCo, becoming a private company led by Boat Rocker's lead executive team..
+Both transactions were completed on August 1, 2025.

-On August 21, 2025, Boat Rocker acquired a majority stake in Toronto-based animation studio Industrial Brothers; the company had already held a minority stake in Industrial Brothers as part of a first-look co-production deal.
+On August 21, 2025, Boat Rocker Studios acquired a majority stake in Toronto-based animation studio Industrial Brothers; the company had already held a minority stake in Industrial Brothers as part of a first-look co-production deal.